robb-j/docker-auto-pruner/README.md

 # Docker Auto Pruner

-> Periodically removes dangling docker images over a certain age
->
-> 29 Sept 2017 - Rob Anderson

 > **Archived** – This project has been archived and is generally unsupported

+Periodically removes dangling docker images over a certain age

 ## Features
 - Runs every hour, removing dangling images that are older than 15 days